 Interacting with the Participants

-- The most value can be derived from a Remesh Conversation by using open-ended questions, Asks on the Remesh platform
+- The most value can be derived from a Remesh Conversation by using open-ended questions, specifically Ask Opinions on the Remesh platform

 - In addition to asking questions, you can send the group messages via the "Speak" function, which sends a text-based message (rather than audio) to the group.
 This can be used to introduce the topic, provide instructions, and engage with the group and connect with the participants on a more personal level.

 - Any question that can be answered with a closed set of responses (e.g., Yes or No) should be a Poll rather than an open-ended question.